-New today Correction: Duke was already talking a lot before he announced Gunn's name.
+Correction: Duke was already talking a lot before he announced Gunn's name.
 Much of what he said before his "Turbocharged..." line was drowned out in the previous shot by Rocky and Paulie talking over the TV in the basement, so it is likely that he did indeed announce Gunn's weight; we just did not hear it properly.

 Corrected entry: In the final fight scene, Rocky and Tommy Gunn crash through a fence and onto the street, where they fight under the elevated subway line (the Market-Frankford "El").
 The fight occurred after Rocky took a walk to a neighborhood bar (where everyone knew him), which means that the bar should be/was located in South Philadelphia, where the El doesn't even run, and where the Broad Street Line (the other subway in Philadelphia) runs underground.

 Correction: The neighborhood bar & fight seen in "Rocky V" was exactly in the middle of his neighborhood and where the EL train runs.
 His house, gym, fish store, Paulie's home, are all located by this location (Front Street - Kensington.
 Some locations were also filmed in South Philly, such as, Little Marie's home, The Atomic Hoagie Shop, St.Thomas Aquina's Church, But, there is no reference in any Rocky movie that South Philly was specifically his neighborhood.